MicrosoftDocs/learn/learn-pr/student-evangelism/django-deployment/includes/6-deploy-azure.md

 Your server will now be created!
 This process will take a few minutes.

+## Create a database firewall rule

-But there's still one thing to do and that's to create a firewall rule to allow your developer environment to access the database.
-Wait until the database is following the next steps for creating the rule.
+After the database is created, you need to create a firewall rule to allow your developer environment to access the database.
+Wait until the database exists before following the next steps to create the rule.

 1. Open the Visual Studio Code command palette with **F1** or the key combination **Ctrl** + **Shift** + **P**.